Tenerife: The Santa Cruz Palmetum

-- It would promulgate knowledge of the local flora of the islands (One section is devoted to the indigenous Phoenix canariensis and the woodland flora of the Canary Islands).
+- It would promote knowledge of the local flora of the Canary islands (One section is devoted to the indigenous Phoenix canariensis and the local woodland flora).

 The Palmetum Opens

-The opening ceremony was set for 27th September 2013, and took place amidst much publicity, not least due to the attendance of the Prince and Princess of Asturias (Prince Felipe is the heir to the Spanish throne).
-The royal party spent 40 minutes touring the garden, unsurprisingly attracting media interest from Spain and internationally.
+The opening ceremony was set for 27th September 2013, and took place amidst much publicity, not least due to the attendance of the Prince and Princess of Asturias (Prince Felipe was at that time heir to the Spanish throne).
+The royal party spent 40 minutes touring around the garden, attracting media interest both from Spain and also internationally.

 The first public visitors were admitted over the next few days.
 Initially these were small, guided group tours, and were by invitation only on just three days of the week.
 The tours lasted two hours and were primarily for the benefit of environmentalists and agriculturists and similar interested or influential parties, as well as groups of school children, college students and such like.
-These all created a favourable response, and a lengthening waiting list among local people.
+These groups all gave favourable feedback, and generated a lengthening waiting list among local people.
 Invited group tours continued through the next few months, but then on 28th January 2014, the garden and the tours were finally made available for anyone to join.
 Nearly 4000 people enjoyed these during the first thee days of February.
-So from 6th February the Palmetum was opened four days a week, and from the 18th, this increased to six days - Tuesday to Sunday.
+And so from the 6th February, the Palmetum was opened four days a week, and from the 18th, this increased to six days - Tuesday to Sunday.
 Early visitor statistics were encouraging and showed a roughly even split between locals and tourists.

-The theme of these tours appears to have been much the same as the theme of this article - how an intensive and dedicated effort had turned a disused and unappealing dump into something of beauty, commercial value and educational importance.
+The theme of these tours appears to have been much the same as the theme of this article - to show how an intensive and dedicated effort had turned a disused, unappealing dump into a thing of beauty, commercial value and educational importance.

 Plants and Flowers

-Today more than 2,000 different plant species are featured in the park.
-The collection of course focuses on the palm family (Arecaceae), and more than 400 of these are to be found in the Palmetum - the best and largest collection in Europe.
-Among the most common genera to be represented are Coccothrinax (43 species in the garden), Dypsis (21 species), and Chamaedorea (18 species).
+Today more than 2,000 different plant species are featured in the Palmetum.
+The collection of course focuses on the Arecaceae (the palm family), and more than 400 of these are to be found in the park - the largest and best collection in Europe.
+Among the most common genera represented here are Coccothrinax (43 species in the garden), Dypsis (21 species), and Chamaedorea (18 species).

 But in addition to palms many other species are grown.
 The Palmetum has a notable collection of 89 species of Bromeliads and 26 Agaves, as well as 27 members of the Moraceae (the fig family).
 Indeed, the largest tree of all in the Palmetum is a member of the Moraceae - it is a specimen of Ficus religiosa, the Sacred Fig of Asia.
 Other interesting species to be found in the park are mangroves, breadfruit trees and a collection of about 50 New Caledonian Araucaria trees.
 There's also a baobab - the distinctive African 'upside-down tree' - germinated from seed planted in 1996.